arg_check(): more examples

 ## [1] "vec1"

-# Check that vec1 is a numeric vector -> error because vec1 is not class "numeric",
+# Check that vec1 is a vector of type double -> error because vec1 is not type "double",

 ## [1] TRUE